A tutorial on fitting joint models of M/EEG and behavior to understand cognition

 title = {{A} tutorial on fitting joint models of {M}/{E}{E}{G} and behavior to understand cognition},

-author = {Nunez, Michael and Vandekerckhove, Joachim and Srinivasan, Ramesh},
+author = {Nunez, Michael D. and Fernandez, Kianté and Srinivasan, Ramesh and Vandekerckhove, Joachim},

 }